joknight/kube-lab/README.md

 # Kube-Lab

-Lap setup of k8s nodes and provisioning
+Lap setup and provisioning of k8s nodes.

+Vagrantfile is based on the Kubespray version.